 This way an illustrator can put a decent price on the illustration project.
 More importantly, this keeps you on your budget.
 And minimizes your extra costs, by the end of your engagement.

 How to Save Money on an Illustrator

 Hiring an illustrator is the best investment you can make for your business.
 But what if you’re on a tight budget?
-If you are in dire need of illustrations for your business and you have an insufficient budget to hire an expert illustrator and you want to spend less, the smartest and most cost-effective move is to use DesignStripe.
+If you need illustrations for your business but have a limited budget to hire an expert illustrator, consider using illustration maker.
+It's a smart and cost-effective solution.

 Explore a massive collection of illustrations that you can customize for any type of business.
 Check out limitless choice of design elements and colors to make your illustrations unique and standout.You can swap out objects to create different scenarios.
 You have the ability to go from a minimalist to a much more complex style in a click, with ease.

-For only $20, you have full access to all illustration styles available in our DesignStripe library.
+For only $39, you have full access to all illustration styles available in our designstripe library.
 A huge savings compared to hiring a full-time illustrator that’s paid by the hour, weekly or per project!

 We have also launched our new feature: the social media content creation tool.
 Our easy-to-use Social Media Post Creator is more than just a tool – it's your social media marketing ally.
 It empowers you to create captivating captions, incorporate your brand identity, and make a lasting impression on your followers.

 With designstripe's extensive library at your disposal, you can maintain a consistent, vibrant, and polished image across all social media platforms.

 This blog post was initially published on February 3, 2022, and has been recently updated to offer our readers more current and valuable information.